DragonMinded/netboot/README.md

 ## Web Interface

 Along with scripts, several libraries and a series of patches, this repository also provides a simple web interface that can manage multiple cabinets.
-This is meant to be run on a server on your local network and will attempt to boot your Naomi to the last game selected on every boot.
+This is meant to be run on a server on your local network and will attempt to boot your net dimm-capable cabinet to the last game selected on every boot.
+It also allows you to easily select new games using a drop-down as well as configure settings for the Naomi platform and general patches to apply when sending a game to any platform.
 Use this if you want to treat your netboot setup much like a cabinet with a legitimate cartridge in it, but still allow yourself and friends to select a new game easily.

 To try it out with the test server run the following: